-- Challenge: In the 2021-2022 school year, 50.8% of students eligible for free and reduced lunch were chronically absent. - Support: Teachers will review attendance records of students who are classified as FRL in order to help narrow gaps in attendance with the student population as a whole. - Migrant: - Challenge: N/A - Support: - Racial/Ethnic Groups: - Challenge: In the 2021-2022 school year, there was a small gap in chronic absenteeism rates between the overall rate of 50.8% compared to Hispanic students at 51.2%. - Support:95% of all students at Morris are minorities.
-Teachers will review attendance records to better serve individual students and groups of students and implement attendance interventions if needed.
+- Challenge: In the 2021-2022 school year, 50.8% of students eligible for free and reduced lunch were chronically absent.
+No data was available for this student group in 2022-2023. - Support: Teachers will review records of students classified as FRL to help narrow gaps in student success with the overall student population.

+Migrant:

+- Challenge: N/A

+- Support:

+- Racial/Ethnic Groups:

+- Challenge: In the 2022-2023 school year, there was a small gap in chronic absenteeism rates between the overall rate of 50.8% compared to Hispanic students at 35.8%.

+- Support: 95% of all students at Morris are minorities.
+Teachers will review attendance records to serve individual and group students better and implement attendance interventions if needed.